Favorite ThingsTheir Favorite Things: Matt Doyle Shares His Cherished Theatregoing Experiences

 Matt Doyle, whose Broadway credits include War Horse and The Book of Mormon, is currently playing Tony in the Paper Mill Playhouse production of the classic American musical West Side Story, which continues at the New Jersey venue through June 26.
 Here, the singing actor recalls the performances that most affected him as part of the audience.

-Bill Irwin in Who’s Afraid Of Virginia Woolf?
+Who’s Afraid Of Virginia Woolf?

 I have always been a massive fan of Bill.
 I couldn’t respect him more.
 I followed his clowning work and idolized him through high school before seeing him in this masterful performance.